Try The Xbox This Spring...

 Steve Gilbertson bluebird house3.
 USE OF GILBERTSON PVC BOXES

 Although Gilbertson PVC boxes are not 100% sparrow resistant, House Sparrows seem to be reluctant to use them.
 It is thought that the shallow depth of the box, combined with the plastic wall material is not like by sparrows.
 If PVC boxes are paired with a wooden box, sparrows tend to choose the wooden box.
 If you are trying to attract bluebirds in an area where you suspect sparrow problems, it might be wise to start off with the PVC box.
-Go to Steve Gilbertson's website for more information.

 4. ELIMINATING FEEDING AREAS, ROOSTING AND NESTING SITES